eduardotrincaoconceicao/calibration-for-tissue-paper/README.md

-> Data Files with datasets, code, and software used for paper _Calibration of a geometric computer model for planar random networks with application to tissue papers_
+> Data Files with datasets, code, and software used for the paper _Calibration of a geometric computer model for planar random networks with application to tissue papers_

 1. **exptdata+figs-suppinfo.R** An R script containing the experimental raw